sectenzorg/syarifabdillah/content/resume/index.md

 *December 2021*

 -	Install and configure server.
--   Setup and check security system.
+-   Setup, check, and patching security system.
 -   Code Cleaning, SAST, DAST.
 -	And more tasks.